FingerLeakers/CSL_KeyLogger_Windows/README.md

 # CSL_KeyLogger_Windows
-A Keylogger written in Python 3.6 that takes in user input, stores the data log, and then sends it to an email address.
+A Keylogger written in Python 3.6 that takes in user input from the keyboard, stores the data in a log, and then sends it to an email address.
 The data log is destroyed after the email is sent to remain anonymous.

 <h1>DISCLAIMER</h1>
 This program is for educational/research purposes only.
 The author takes no responsibility and/or liability for how an individual chooses to use any of the source files provided.
 The author will not be liable for any losses and/or damages in connection to the use of the program and its provided files.
 By using CSL_KeyLogger_Windows and/or any of its files included, you understand that you are AGREEING TO USE THE PROGRAM AT YOUR OWN RISK.
 This program is ONLY intended for personal use on a personal pentesting lab, or with consent from an individual of a system being tested.